Jingshan-Zhong/Phase-from-defocus-by-partially-coherent-illumination/README.md

 ****************************** INTRODUCTION**************************
-This code is used to recover phase and source for partially coherent defocus stack.
+This code is used to recover phase and source for partially coherent defocus stack by nonlinear optimization.
 The code is only for academic and nonprofit use.

 The Input parameters:
 Ividmeas: defocused intensity stack measured along the propagation axis